-- Convening a wide range of stakeholders to address a particular problem in a targeted area (i.e., food security and nutrition in the Sahel; protracted displacement and livelihoods in the Horn of Africa; etc.), towards a specific set of objectives and outcomes; - Taking the time to understand and bring together analysis from different lenses (social, political economy, demographic, ecological, governance, human rights, etc.); - Ensuring that analysis is used as a basis for designing interventions; - Developing shared results-based frameworks and systems for the monitoring of both results and risks on-going basis; and - Sharing analysis, engaging in joint area-based planning and working in close coordination and collaboration with other partners to achieve common outcome.
+- Ensuring that analysis is used as a basis for designing interventions; - Developing shared results-based frameworks and systems for the monitoring of both results and risks on-going basis; and - Sharing analysis, engaging in joint area-based planning and working in close coordination and collaboration with other partners to achieve common outcome.

-Some examples include: Joint Planning Cells in Sahel and Horn of Africa (USAID); Global Alliance for Resilience (EU, ECOWAS, UEMOA, CILSS); and the Solutions Alliance (Denmark, Turkey, UNHCR, UNDP, IRC).
+Some examples include: Joint Planning Cells in Sahel and Horn of Africa (USAID); Global Alliance for Resilience (EU, ECOWAS, West African Economic and Monetary Union, Permanent Inter-State Committee for Drought Control in the Sahel); and the Solutions Alliance (Denmark, Turkey, UNHCR, UNDP, International Rescue Committee).